-We mentioned in another article that there is some disagreement about when to teach kids to read.
-Some people say the best age to teach children to read is when they are still toddlers, whereas others say it would be better to wait until they’re around 7 years old.
+Some people say you should teach children to read when they are still toddlers, whereas others say it would be better to wait until they’re around 7 years old.

 - It’s a Waste of Time Because Very Young Children Can’t Actually Learn to Read.

 - Developmental Arguments.

 - Only a Few Gifted Children Can Read Early.

 - A Study Showed That Babies Can’t Learn to Read.

 - How Do We Know If Children Can Really Read?

 - What About Comprehension?

 - Can Teaching Children to Read Early be Harmful?

 - Pushing Them Too Fast.